LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

-To facilitate research on table understanding and reasoning under challenging conditions, a number of datasets have been developed.
+\hi{Semi-Structured Data for LLM.} To facilitate research on table understanding and reasoning under challenging conditions, a number of datasets have been developed.
 Below, we introduce several representative datasets that are widely used for semi-structured table understanding.